andrew/ultimate-awesome/README.md

 - [awesome-lti](https://github.com/scollovati/awesome-lti) - List of awesome resources for learning and developing tools according to the Learning Tools Interoperability (LTI ©) standard created by the 1EdTech Consortium.
 - [awesome-platform-engineering](https://github.com/ShakedBraimok/awesome-platform-engineering) - A curated list of awesome Platform Engineering tools, practices and resources.
 - [awesome-python-re](https://github.com/Svenskithesource/awesome-python-re) - A curated list of awesome Python reverse engineering libraries, tools and resources.
+- [awesome-probabilistic-planning](https://github.com/thiagopbueno/awesome-probabilistic-planning) - A curated list of online resources for probabilistic planning: papers, software and research groups around the world!.
 - [awesome-structural-bioinformatics](https://github.com/twoXes/awesome-structural-bioinformatics) - Structural Bioinformatics is awesome.
 Throw your textbook in the garbage, light the garbage can on fire, and blend the ashes into your cold brew almond milk latte and read this.
 - [awesome-opentofu](https://github.com/virtualroot/awesome-opentofu) - A curated list of OpenTofu tools, resources, and related projects.
 - [awesome-ai-video](https://github.com/xaramore/awesome-ai-video) - A curated list of awesome AI tools for video editing, generation, enhancement, and more.